Type above and press Enter to search. Press Esc to cancel.

 BCG’s report estimates that, by 2030, wasted food will account for approximately $1.5 trillion in lost revenue.

 Aside from optimizing your food costs, reducing waste is one of the most accessible ways your restaurant can save money.
 A recent World Resources Institute report found that, for every dollar a restaurant spends to reduce food waste, they save an average of $7.
-Something as simple as serving smaller portion sizes can have a huge impact on your business financials.
+Something as simple as serving smaller portion sizes can have a huge impact on your business finances.

 So we talked to restaurateurs Gregg Rozeboom and Christine Cikowski to see how they’re reducing food waste in their kitchens and how they’re saving money on utilities and inventory as a result.
-Here’s what they have to say:

 Measure your restaurant’s food waste